 The overall electron beam simulation package is structured into a set a modular components, the purpose of which is to promote the reuse of simulation results.
 The first module, the Monte Carlo calculations, predicts the interaction of an electron of a given energy with a given resist/substrate film stack.
-The result is independent of the details of the actual electron beam spot size and the pattern to be written.
-Thus, the output of the Monte Carlo module can be saved and reused whenever the beam energy and film stack are the same.
 A library of common energies and film stacks can be built up over time.